-- causing the company or any of its subsidiaries to employ or retain a family member as an employee or consultant, - causing the company or any of its subsidiaries to do business with any businesses in which the director, executive officer or any family member stands to gain personally, - making investments which may impair the ability of the director or executive to make decisions on behalf of the company, - taking advantage of business opportunities relating to the company's business or that are discovered through the use of corporate property, information or position for personal gain, without first offering the opportunity to the company, or - competing with the company.
+- causing the company or any of its subsidiaries to employ or retain a family member as an employee or consultant; - causing the company or any of its subsidiaries to do business with any businesses in which the director, executive officer or any family member stands to gain personally; - making investments which may impair the ability of the director or executive to make decisions on behalf of the company; - taking advantage of business opportunities relating to the company's business or that are discovered through the use of corporate property, information or position for personal gain, without first offering the opportunity to the company; or - competing with the company.

 Our guidelines on significant governance issues also require each director to disclose to the board any financial or personal interest in any transaction that comes before the board for approval.
 Each director and executive officer are also required to disclose annually any relationships with the company and to declare that all such relationships during the prior year have been disclosed.
-We also asked Mr. Davis to disclose any such relationship that he had with us during 2020.
-Our board did not consider any transactions in which any member of the board or executive officer had an interest in 2020 or any related party transactions subject to disclosure under Auditing Standard No. 2410.
+Our board did not consider any transactions in which any member of the board or executive officer had an interest in 2021 or any related party transactions subject to disclosure under Auditing Standard No. 2410.

-We do not provide loans, loan guarantees or otherwise extend credit, directly or indirectly, to any of our executive officers or directors or to Mr. Davis.
+We do not provide loans, loan guarantees or otherwise extend credit, directly or indirectly, to any of our executive officers or directors.

-Have any of our directors, nominee, executive officers or affiliates been involved in certain legal proceedings during the past ten years?
+Have any of our directors, executive officers or affiliates been involved in certain legal proceedings during the past ten years?

-None of our current executive officers, directors, Mr. Davis or any affiliate or owner of more than 5% of our common shares has been a party adverse to us in any material legal proceeding or been involved in any legal proceedings that the SEC has identified as being material to the evaluation of the ability or integrity of a director or executive officer.
+None of our current executive officers, directors, or any affiliate or owner of more than 5% of our common shares has been a party adverse to us in any material legal proceeding or been involved in any legal proceedings that the SEC has identified as being material to the evaluation of the ability or integrity of a director or executive officer.